-This article originally appeared in the Spring 2019 issue of E-Scrap News.
+This article appeared in the January 2019 issue of Resource Recycling.
 Subscribe today for access to all print content.

-Recycling professionals know well how shifts in markets, materials and more have recently forced adjustments and revamped strategies on the part of facility operators.
+Recycling professionals know well how shifts in markets, materials and more have recently forced adjustments and revamped strategies on the part of local programs and facility operators.

 But materials recovery trends carry ripple effects for stakeholders throughout the sector, including equipment manufacturers.
 For a particularly compelling look at how machinery makers are evolving with the industry, we can turn a lens toward shredders and other types of size-reduction technology.